alasco-tech/alasco-tech.github.io/src/content/blog/2023/09/13/react-testing-guidance.md

 ![Test pyramid](./images/test-pyramid.png "Test pyramid") [Image source](https://www.innoq.com/en/blog/tests-granularity/)

 🏎️ The basic idea is that most of the tests in the application should be isolated **unit tests**.
-These tests are not difficult to write or maintain.
+These tests are typically less complex and focus on testing small, specific parts of the software

 🚀 The next level in the pyramid are **integration** tests.
 You need them to test the integration between different modules and components to make sure that they are working together as you expect them to.